AIVFI/Monocular-Depth-Estimation-Rankings-and-2D-to-3D-Video-Conversion-Rankings/README.md

 [![Back to the List of Rankings](https://img.shields.io/badge/Back_to_the_List_of_Rankings-555555)](#list-of-rankings)

 ## Direct comparison of 9 metric depth models (each with each) on 5 datasets: F-score
 📝 **Note:** This ranking is based on data from [Table 4](https://arxiv.org/abs/2410.02073).
-The example result 3:0:2 (first left in the first row) means that Depth Pro has a better F-score than UniDepth-V in 3 datasets, in no dataset has the same F-score as UniDepth-V and has a worse F-score compared to UniDepth-V in 2 datasets.
+The example score 3:0:2 (first left in the first row) means that Depth Pro has a better F-score than UniDepth-V in 3 datasets, in no dataset has the same F-score as UniDepth-V and has a worse F-score compared to UniDepth-V in 2 datasets.
 | RK | Model <br />*Links:*<br />&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Venue&nbsp;&nbsp;&nbsp;Repository&nbsp;&nbsp;&nbsp;&nbsp; | DP | UD | M3D v2 | DA V2 | DA | ZoeD | M3D | PF | ZD |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | 1 | **Depth Pro**<br />[![arXiv](https://img.shields.io/badge/2024-arXiv-b31b1b)](https://arxiv.org/abs/2410.02073) [![GitHub Stars](https://img.shields.io/github/stars/apple/ml-depth-pro)](https://github.com/apple/ml-depth-pro) | - | **3:0:2** | **3:1:1** | **5:0:0** | **5:0:0** | **5:0:0** | **5:0:0** | **5:0:0** | **3:0:0** |